Lactose: Structure and reactions

-Lactose is a disaccharide derived from the condensation of galactose and glucose, which form a β-1→4 glycosidic linkage.
+Lactose is a disaccharide composed of galactose and glucose, which form a β-1→4 glycosidic linkage.
 Its systematic name is β-D-galactopyranosyl-(1→4)-D-glucose.
-The glucose can be in either the α-pyranose form or the β-pyranose form, whereas the galactose can only have the β-pyranose form: hence α-lactose and β-lactose refer to the anomeric form of the glucopyranose ring alone.

-Detection reactions for lactose are the Woehlk- and Fearon's test.
-Both can be easily used in school experiments to visualise the different lactose content of different dairy products such as whole milk, lactose free milk, yogurt, buttermilk, coffee creamer, sour cream, kefir etc.
+The glucose can be in either the α-pyranose form or the β-pyranose form, whereas the galactose can have only the β-pyranose form: hence α-lactose and β-lactose refer to the anomeric form of the glucopyranose ring alone.
+Detection reactions for lactose are the Wöhlk and Fearon tests.
+They can be used to detect the different lactose content of dairy products such as whole milk, lactose free milk, yogurt, buttermilk, coffee creamer, sour cream, kefir, etc.

 Lactose is hydrolysed to glucose and galactose, isomerised in alkaline solution to lactulose, and catalytically hydrogenated to the corresponding polyhydric alcohol, lactitol.
 Lactulose is a commercial product, used for treatment of constipation.

 Occurrence and isolation

-Lactose composes about 2–8% of milk by weight.
+Lactose comprises about 2–8% of milk by weight.
 Several million tons are produced annually as a by-product of the dairy industry.

 Whey or milk plasma is the liquid remaining after milk is curdled and strained, for example in the production of cheese.
 Whey is made up of 6.5% solids, of which 4.8% is lactose, which is purified by crystallisation.
-Industrially, lactose is produced from whey permeate – that is whey filtrated for all major proteins.
+Industrially, lactose is produced from whey permeate – whey filtrated for all major proteins.
 The protein fraction is used in infant nutrition and sports nutrition while the permeate can be evaporated to 60–65% solids and crystallized while cooling.
 Lactose can also be isolated by dilution of whey with ethanol.

-Dairy products such as yogurt and cheese contain very little lactose.
-This is because the bacteria used to make these products breaks down lactose through the use of lactase.